fommil/fpmortals/manuscript/under-review.md

 spawn worker agents using [Google Container Engine](https://cloud.google.com/container-engine/) (GKE) to meet the demand of the work queue.

+{width=60%}
 ![](images/architecture.png)

 Drone receives work when a contributor submits a github pull request to a managed project.
-Drone assigns the work to one of its agents, each processing one job at a time.
+Drone assigns the work to its agents, each processing one job at a time.

 The goal of our app is to ensure that there are enough agents to complete the work, with a cap on the number of agents, whilst